Our commitment to equality and diversity

 - There is an organisational culture where everyone is treated with dignity and respect

-On 9 February 2017, we agreed a revised set of Equality Outcomes for 2017 - 2021 which includes outcomes for the Education Authority and the Licensing Board.
+On 12 May 2021, the Council agreed a revised set of Equality Outcomes for 2021 - 2025 which includes outcomes for the Education Authority and the Licensing Board.
 These reflect our priority areas for equality work and will help us to eliminate discrimination and advance equality and foster good relations.

 The Highland Council, incorporating its role as an Education Authority and Licensing Board, publishes a mainstreaming equality progress report every 2 years which sets out how we build equality into our work.
 The reports demonstrate examples of activities across the Council, and our work with partners, to ensure that our services are fair and accessible.
 The reports include a range of case studies and information on our role as an employer.